Chern classes of spherical CR manifolds: CR geometry

 Conversely, for a contact form $\theta$, there exists a (locally defined) nowhere-vanishing section $\zeta$ of $K_{M}$ such that $\theta$ is volume normalized by $\zeta$.
 Such a $\zeta$ is determined uniquely by $\theta$ modulo multiplication by $S^{1}$-valued smooth functions.
 Hence $\abs{\zeta}^{2w}$ is independent of the choice of $\zeta$ and defines a nowhere-vanishing global section of $\calE(-(n+2)w)$.
 In particular, $\calE(w)$ is a trivial complex line bundle.

-An important example of strictly pseudoconvex CR manifolds is the boundary of a strictly pseudoconvex domain.
+An important example of a strictly pseudoconvex CR manifold is the boundary of a strictly pseudoconvex domain.
 Let $\Omega$ be a relatively compact domain in an $(n+1)$-dimensional complex manifold $X$ with smooth boundary $M = \partial \Omega$.
 Then there exists a smooth function $\rho$ on $X$ such that

 such a $\rho$ is called a \emph{defining function} of $\Omega$.
 A domain $\Omega$ is said to be \emph{strictly pseudoconvex} if we can take a defining function $\rho$ of $\Omega$ that is strictly plurisubharmonic near $M$.
-Then $M$ is a closed strictly pseudoconvex real hypersurface and $d^{c} \rho |_{M}$ is a contact form on $M$, where $d^{c} \coloneqq (\sqrt{-1}/2) (\delb - \del)$.
+Then $M$ is a closed strictly pseudoconvex real hypersurface, and $d^{c} \rho |_{M}$ is a contact form on $M$, where $d^{c} \coloneqq (\sqrt{-1}/2) (\delb - \del)$.
 In particular, $(S^{2n+1}, T^{1,0}S^{2n+1})$ is a strictly pseudoconvex CR manifold; this is because $S^{2n+1}$ is the boundary of the unit ball in $\bbC^{n+1}$, which is a strictly pseudoconvex domain.
 This implies that any spherical CR manifold is strictly pseudoconvex.

 We call $\Omega$ a \emph{Stein domain} if $\Omega$ admits a defining function $\rho$ that is strictly plurisubharmonic on a neighborhood of the closure of $\Omega$.
 Note that a Stein domain is a Stein manifold; this is because $-1 / \rho$ defines a strictly plurisubharmonic exhaustion function on $\Omega$.
 A co-oriented contact structure $\xi$ on a closed $(2n+1)$-dimensional manifold $M$ is \emph{Stein fillable} if there exists a Stein domain $\Omega$ of dimension $n+1$ such that $(\bdry \Omega, \Re T^{1,0}\bdry \Omega)$ is contactmorphic to $(M, \xi)$.